jbugel-lol/016622/cloudflare.md

 7. **Access Your Proxy Data**

-   - The bot will provide you with either a proxy key or a configuration file.
+   - The bot will provide you with both a Cloudflare Warp license key and a WireGuard configuration file.